 Rebecca is the granddaughter of refugees, who came to the United States to escape the Holocaust.
 Their experience has shaped Rebecca's perspective, inspiring her to help others in her own community, including coordinating the legal services effort at SFO to assist refugees and immigrants impacted by the Trump Administration’s travel ban.

-For the last several years, Rebecca has taught appellate law and legal research and writing at Santa Clara University and Golden Gate University.
+Before serving in the legislature, Rebecca has taught appellate law and legal research and writing at Santa Clara University and Golden Gate University.
 She is a product of Bay Area public schools and is a graduate of the University of Pennsylvania and Georgetown University Law Center.
 Rebecca and her husband, Darren, live in Orinda with their three young children.